ssbc/ssb-server/api.md

 ## publish: async

-Construct a message using sbot's current user, and add it to the DB.
+Construct a message using ssb-server's current user, and add it to the DB.

 ```bash
 cat ./message-content.json | publish